CMS Vs DXP For WordPress

 WordPress can integrate with various DXP solutions, allowing you to evolve your content management beyond basic publishing.

-• A CMS is an affordable option that, in some circumstances, may be added to your tech stack at no cost.
+- A CMS is an affordable option that, in some circumstances, may be added to your tech stack at no cost.
 Since a DXP is far more expensive than the typical CMS, it is typically targeted at companies with larger marketing expenditures.
-DXPs also frequently have high licence costs for their users.
+DXPs also frequently have high license costs for their users.

-• Plugins and themes provide vast customisation options, allowing you to tailor your website to specific needs.
+- Plugins and themes provide vast customization options, allowing you to tailor your website to specific needs.

 When Will You Select CMS?

-• You’re looking for a big community of supporters and customisation.
+- You’re looking for a big community of supporters and customization.

 When Will You Select DXP?